john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 * IID = Interface IDentifier
 * CLSID = CLass Identifier

 A GUID isn't a COM concept, and just means Globally-Unique ID.
 They are just a 128 bit value to identify something.
 Because 2^128 is big (really big. really really big. really really really big), you can generally assume any generated GUID is unique.
-Visual Studio has an inbuilt generator for one, or use [guidgenerator](https://guidgenerator.com).
+Visual Studio has an inbuilt generator to create GUIDs for various formats, or you can use a website such as [guidgenerator](https://guidgenerator.com).

 An IID is used to identify an interface programmatically, as a sort of crude RTTI system.
 For example, the IID of `IUnknown` is `00000000-0000-0000-C000-000000000046`, and the IID of `ID3D12Device` is `189819F1-1DB6-4B57-BE54-1821339B85F7`.

-To retrieve an IID of an interface, in Visual C++ or C# (with `TerraFX.Interop.Windows`) you can use the `__uuidof` of operator to retrieve the interface.
+To retrieve an IID of an interface, in Visual C++ or C# (with `TerraFX.Interop.Windows`) you can use the `__uuidof` operator.

 You will commonly find the combination of an `IID` and a `void**` being used to represent some sort of COM interface output.
 The IID represents which interface you want to receive, and the `void**` is the actual pointer to be outputted to.
 For example, `QueryInterface` uses this pattern.